The Wonderful World of Ricky Riccardi

 For Eppie Ozën

 Never have I had so much fun on assignment.
-Last year, my friend Eppie Ozën and I went to the Louis Armstrong Collection at Queen’s College in Flushing, New York and had such a good time that I barely made my flight back to New Orleans.
+[In 2017], my friend Eppie Ozën and I went to the Louis Armstrong Collection at Queen’s College in Flushing, New York and had such a good time that I barely made my flight back to New Orleans.
 Ricky Riccardi, an Armstrong biographer who directs research at the collection, could not have been more welcoming.
 And, quite frankly, it was a thrill to be among Armstrong’s possessions.
 His wooden stereo console was mid-century modern perfection.
 His luggage was top-of-the-line, as were his books, his 2,000-record album collection, his homemade collages and, of course, the hundreds of reel-to-reel tapes he made “for posterity.”

 For historians, there cannot be another person from the 20th century who did more to communicate directly with subsequent generations.
 Riccardi can listen to Armstrong every day — in song, in reading his correspondence, and in cherry-picking selections from the now digitized reel-to-reel tapes.
 With that instantly recognizable voice, sometimes tired, sometimes cranky — often merry and sly — Armstrong speaks with a kind of intimacy to people he would never meet in his lifetime.
 How many of us can manage that?